 "If you’ve ever wondered what that lovely piece of linksland is just off junction 42 of the M4 motorway in South Wales I can let you know that it’s the delightful Swansea Bay Golf Club."

 "The Celtic Manor Resort has no less than three golf courses.
-It is famed for its Twenty Ten course which recently staged the Ryder Cup, however, there are two other courses at this 5-star resort in South Wales."
+It is famed for its Twenty Ten course which recently staged the Ryder Cup, however, there are two other courses at this 5-star resort in South Wales.
+Having seen the course, which opened in 2007, on television a number of times it pretty much delivered exactly what I was expecting. "

 "Rhyl is a cracking little nine-hole links course on the North Wales coast.
 It’s not going to win any awards for being one of the best in the country but I really enjoyed my outing here in October 2014."